 Key Dates

-- Race Day: TBA
+- Race Day: Mar 14, 2027

-- Registration Window: Open year-round
+- Registration Window: Open until full

 For official entry and all details, head to the Run Rome The Marathon website.